Unified-Daughterboard/Unified-Daughterboard.github.io/info-designer-case.md

 - Many of the daughterboard's features such as ESD protection rely on a reliable electrical connection from the point of ESD (i.e. the case top half's front bezel) to a select screw point on the daughterboard.
 Make sure this electrical connection exists through case part contact, screws, and similar if you wish to take advantage of them.

 ## Cable considerations
-A one-to-one 4 pin cable is used to connect the daughterboard to the mainboard - using Pico-EZmate connectors on newer daughterboards, JST-SH on older ones.
+A one-to-one 4 pin cable is used to connect the daughterboard to the mainboard - using Pico-EZmate connectors or JST-SH depending on the version.
-We recommend using a newer daughterboard with the new connectors for they snap in firmly, are more resistant to damage and shearing, and are lower profile, reducing design constraints and need for massive cutouts.

 Consideration should be given to the physical constraints of the cable - for example, make sure it is routed in such a way where it will not be physically damaged during assembly or use.
 A cable too short may interfere with ease of keyboard assembly.